klee/klee.github.io/docs/developers-guide.md

 The rest of the build process is exactly the same as in our build guides.
-Note that we only provide build guides for some popular LLVM versions, however KLEE builds with many more (at the time of writing LLVM 3.4 - LLVM 10).
-The build process is exactly the same, cmake only needs `LLVM_CONFIG_BINARY`, `LLVMCC` and `LLVMCXX` to point to versions of LLVM you want to build with.
+Note that we only provide build guides for some popular LLVM versions, however KLEE builds with many more (at the time of writing LLVM 9 - LLVM 14).
+The build process is exactly the same, cmake only needs `LLVM_DIR`, `LLVMCC` and `LLVMCXX` to point to versions of LLVM you want to build with.

 Note that KLEE depends on LLVM and STP (and optionally Z3).
-If you need to debug KLEE's calls to that code, then you will need to build LLVM/STP/Z3 with debug support too.
+If you need to debug KLEE's calls to that code, then you will need to build LLVM/STP/Z3 with debug support as well.

 ## Source overview